srobo/competition-team-minutes/SR2022/2021-11-13-kickstart-retro.md

 #### Actions

-- Jake: Create better documentation about how to run a livestream, likely extracted from the league session docs
+- Jake: Create better documentation about how to run a livestream ([#307](https://github.com/srobo/competition-team-minutes/issues/307))
-- Peter: Start a discussion with the marketing team about livestreams and best practises; their input would be valuable here, is this an area it makes sense for them to own?
+- Peter: Start a discussion with the marketing team about livestreams ([#308](https://github.com/srobo/competition-team-minutes/issues/308))

 ### Kit knowledge sharing